snowch/bluemix-spark-examples/examples/Objectstore/README.md

 *********************************************************************
 #### Instructions

-Ensure you have followed the Setup Instructions on the [project home page README](https://github.com/snowch/bluemix-spark-submit-examples), then edit your connection.properties file so that it has the following properties that point to your Objectstore container:
+Edit your `../../connection.properties` file so that it has the following properties that point to your Objectstore container:

 ```bash
 ### auth url ###